baezzys/spring-react-google-oauth2/README.md

 The whole process is described below

-1. Verify Id token received from SPA
+1. Verify Id token received from client

 2. Make account using information of id token